 "This ceremony promotes the importance of humanistic, patient-centered care;welcomes new students into the profession; and reminds all of us of the privilege and responsibility that comes with being a nurse," says Peggy Wros, senior associate dean for student affairs.

 Statewide event dates:

-Nursing students that are entering the School of Nursing's undergraduate, pre-licensure program will be "cloacked" in their first white coat, will receive a pin, and will participate in reciting an Oath.
+Nursing students that are entering the School of Nursing's undergraduate, pre-licensure program will participate in a welcoming ceremony including receiving a pin, and will participate in reciting an Oath.